Access to Hunting Areas

 For additional information about places to hunt in New York, go to https://www.dec.ny.gov/outdoor/7844.html.

-Always ASK landowner permission to hunt on private land.
+Always ASK the landowner for permission to hunt and trap on private land.
 If it were your land, how would you want a visitor to act?

 FWMA Cooperative Areas

 Through cooperative agreements under New York’s Fish and Wildlife Management Act (FWMA), Cooperative Hunting Areas provide access and management services to privately owned lands in order to increase public hunting opportunities.
 When using these areas, remember that you are a guest on private property.
 Littering and other abuses will only result in closure of many excellent hunting areas.

 A word about liability